drvinceknight/pfm/book/tools-for-mathematics/02-algebra/tutorial/main.md

 sympy.solveset(equation, b)
 ```

-Substitute this value of $b$ back in to our expression.
+Substitute this value of $b$ back into our expression.

 ```{attention}
 Make a point to tell sympy to treat $1 / 4$ symbolically and to not